zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        Possible values: ``oneoff`` ``first`` ``recurring``

    * - | ``customerId``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The ID of the :ref:`Customer <v1/customers-create>` for whom the payment is being created.
+     - The ID of the :ref:`Customer <v1/customers-create>` for whom the payment is being created.
 This is used for :ref:`recurring payments <guides/recurring>` and :ref:`single click payments <guides/checkout>`.

    * - | ``mandateId``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – When creating recurring payments, the ID of a specific :ref:`Mandate <v1/mandates-create>` may be supplied to indicate which of the consumer's accounts should be credited.
+     - When creating recurring payments, the ID of a specific :ref:`Mandate <v1/mandates-create>` may be supplied to indicate which of the consumer's accounts should be credited.

 Payment method specific parameters